AndreWeiner/phd_notebooks/README.md

 ```
 tar xvzf full_notebook_data_18_03_2020.tar.gz
 ```
 The archive contains raw data and intermediate results produced by some of the notebooks.
+The dependencies of each notebooks and the data it accesses are described in the notebook's header.
 The raw data was produced using Basilisk (two-phase volume-of-fluid simulations) and OpenFOAM (single phase flow dynamics and species transport).
 For more information, refer to the [Basilisk repository](https://github.com/AndreWeiner/phd_basilisk), the [OpenFOAM repository](https://github.com/AndreWeiner/phd_openfoam), and chapter 6.1 of my [thesis](https://tuprints.ulb.tu-darmstadt.de/cgi/users/home?screen=EPrint%3A%3AView&eprintid=11405).
 The general workflow to obtain a species transport solution may be outlined as follows:

 1. run a Basilisk volume-of-fluid simulation
 2. use the [process_plic_data.ipynb](https://github.com/AndreWeiner/phd_notebooks/blob/master/notebooks/process_plic_data.ipynb) to assemble and clean the Basilisk PLIC (piecewise linear interface calculation) data